pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

   name: 'my-index',
   schema: {
     fields: {
-      chunk_vector: { type: 'dense_vector', dimension: 1536, metric: 'cosine' },
+      _values: { type: 'dense_vector', dimension: 1536, metric: 'cosine' },
     },
   },
   waitUntilReady: true,
 });
 ```

-`create` resolves to `IndexModel | void` (not just `IndexModel`): passing
+`create` returns `IndexModel` when `suppressConflicts` is omitted or explicitly
-`suppressConflicts: true` makes it resolve to `undefined` instead of throwing
+`false`, including the example above.
+Passing `suppressConflicts: true` makes it
-when an index with that name already exists, so code that reads a property of
+resolve to `undefined` instead of throwing when an index with that name already
-`indexModel` needs to narrow first.
+exists.
+Calls with that option, or a boolean whose value is not statically
+known, return `IndexModel | void`; narrow the result before reading properties.

 How the legacy concepts map to the native schema: